The CrossRoads: Robert Johnson & The Devil

 The Devil at the Crossroads

-The story, partly backed up by Robert himself – we’ll get to that in a minute – states that Robert, during that lost year tried his best to become the musician he dreamed of being.
-To no avail.
-Down on his luck and out of options, he met a warlock that instructed him to take his guitar to a specific crossroads at midnight.
+The story, partly backed up by Robert himself – we’ll get to that in a minute – states that Robert, during that lost year, tried his best to become the musician he dreamed of being, to no avail.
+Down on his luck and out of options, he met a warlock who instructed him to take his guitar to a specific crossroads at midnight.

 Robert goes up to Highway 49 and 61 near Clarksdale, Mississippi.
 He gets down on one knee and starts to play his guitar.
 At the stroke of midnight, a large black man – The Devil – comes out of nowhere.
 Old Scratch stares down at Robert, smirks, and plucks up the boy’s guitar.

-Robert starts to cry, the Devil wipes his tears and uses them to polish the guitar’s strings.
-Robert starts to bleed from his mouth, the Devil dips his fingers in the puddle of blood pooling on the floor and tunes the instrument with sanguine hands.
-Robert chokes on his sorrow, the Devil breaths it in and then blows that condensed pain onto the guitar’s hollow interior.
+Robert starts to cry; the Devil wipes his tears and uses them to polish the guitar’s strings.
+Robert starts to bleed from his mouth; the Devil dips his fingers in the puddle of blood pooling on the floor and tunes the instrument with sanguine hands.
+Robert chokes on his sorrow.
+The Devil breathes it in and then blows that condensed pain onto the guitar’s hollow interior.
 Then, the Devil plays.
 It’s rich.
 It’s bizarre.
 It’s haunting.
-It’s something celestial… a Fallen Angel fueling his blues with the visions and a heavenly city he’ll never see again.
+It’s something celestial… a Fallen Angel fueling his blues with visions and a heavenly city he’ll never see again.
 The Devil plays for an hour, the moon framing him and Robert in its glare.

 The Devil helps Robert up, hands him the guitar, and in exchange for his soul, grants him mastery over the instrument.

 “You want to know how good the blues can get?
 Well, this is it.”